ipleiria-robotics/indoor_positioning_uwb/README.md

 This repository describes the development and testing of an indoor positioning system based on UWB.

 For this work, the **MDEK1001 Development-kit**, containing 12 DWM1001 modules/development boards, were acquired.
 Considering the limitations that the original firmware that comes with all the devices, it was necessary to developed our own firmware version.
-We adapted the simple version from the Decawave's “Getting Started” repository and using the **SEGGER embedded Studio for ARM 5.70a** we developed our own firmware version.
+We adapted the simple version from the Decawave's “Getting Started” repository and using the[ **SEGGER embedded Studio for ARM 5.70a** we developed our own firmware version]([GitHub - ipleiria-robotics/dwm1001-examples: Simple C examples for Decawave DWM1001 hardware](https://github.com/ipleiria-robotics/dwm1001-examples#indoor-localization-system---uwb---firmware-getting-started)).
 We developed two versions, one for the devices working as anchors and the other for the devices working as tag.

-At the same time, we developed Python 3 scripts to communicate with the localization device to store and post-analysing the resultant data.
+At the same time, [we developed Python 3 scripts](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software#-indoor-localization-system---uwb---software-folder) to communicate with the localization device to store and post-analysing the resultant data.
 Using this scripts, it is possible to analyse the different test elaborated.

 To obtain the ground-truth position values, we used a theodolite, so it is possible to obtain the positioning of error.